dalecurtis/image-decoder-api/explainer.md

 dictionary ImageDecoderInit {
   BufferSource imageData;

+  // TODO: Should all options below be collapsed into ImageBitmapOptions?
+Or do
+  // we want to allow ImageBitmapOptions to be specified per decode() call?
+A
+  // caller can always apply their own options later via createImageBitmap().

   // Optional parameter indicating that color space information for the decoded
   // image should be ignored.
   boolean? ignoreColorSpace;